kanisterio/kanister/docs/rbac.rst

 Creating a RoleBinding with edit ClusterRole
 ============================================

+The `edit` role is a built-in Kubernetes system role that provides permissions to modify most objects within a namespace, excluding roles, role bindings, and resource quotas.
+It allows access to create, update, delete, and view resources such as Deployments, Pods, Services, ConfigMaps, PersistentVolumeClaims, and more.

-To allow Kanister to perform backup/restore operations in a specific namespace, create a `RoleBinding` that assigns the `edit` `ClusterRole` to Kanister's Service Account:
+To allow Kanister to perform backup/restore operations in the application namespace, create a `RoleBinding` in the application namespace that assigns the `edit` `ClusterRole` to Kanister's Service Account:

 .. code-block:: bash